 A: One player is a soloist, two a duo, three a trio, four a quartet, five a quintet.
 Usually more players than that are simply called an ensemble.
 Several different types of instruments can be included.
 Most ensemble musical arrangements feature single notes in each part, with each player, or groups of players, playing different notes, often in different rhythms.
 Some arrangements include a part for chord players.

 A: A ukestra, or ukulele orchestra, is a large ensemble of ukulele players playing in two or more parts.

 Q: I’m a beginner.
 Can I play ensemble music?

 A: If you can read standard music notation OR tablature numbers, you’re off to a good start.
-Knowing the basic 8 notes of a C scale—CDEFGABC—or the scale + sharps and flats = 12 notes—would be helpful.
-If you play just chords, look for an arrangement that includes a part with chords.
+Knowing the basic 8 notes of a C scale—CDEFGABC—or the C scale + sharps and flats = 12 notes—would be helpful.
+If you play only chords for now, look for an arrangement that includes a part with chords.

 Q: How many parts are in each arrangement?

 A: An ensemble arrangement has at least two parts, with an average of four parts.
 A baritone ukulele or bass adds depth.
 Usually the parts in Nancy's arrangements are designed for several skill levels, from confident beginner to advanced player.
 The description of each piece shows how many parts there are, and the skill level.

-Q: What types of music are arranged for ensemble?
+Q: What types of music are arranged for an ensemble?

 A: Any type of music, from simple rounds to swing, to rock‘n’roll, to country, to classical.
 The sense of humor in music from the ragtime era has a particular appeal.